-- The Programme Governance Board approves all documentation to be ratified by the Quality Council prior to the submission to the awarding body for validation.
+- When the new programme has been developed- the Programme Governance Board reviews all programme documentation and recommends the programme to the Quality Council for approval and submission to the awarding body for validation.

-- Approval of a proposal to develop a programme
+- Recommendation of the proposal to develop a new programme (FET Management Group)

 - Approval of the proposal (Programme Governance Board)

 - Approval of the documentation to be submitted to the awarding body (Quality Council)

 Click here to view the New Programme Approval, Development and Validation Policy

 Kerry ETB is in the process of grouping its full suite of FET programmes into discrete categories in order to

 - Courses for HE Progression [NFQ Level 5-6]